robocorp/robocorp/log/docs/format.md

     AS: loc:loc_id, target:oid, type:oid, value:oid, time_delta_in_seconds:float

     # Element/method argument (name and value of the argument).
+    # If it's a FOR, this is the target of the for.
     # Adds some argument (name) to the current element (with the given type and value).
     EA: name:oid, type:oid, value:oid